Willwf/coding-bootcamp-testimonials-slider/README.md

 I used this one to learn a lot of new things that I wasn't used to.
 I chose something that I thought was simples so I didn't become stuck in something too hard and difficult.
 It was challenging enough and I was finally able to pratice some concepts, despite struggling with simples things like hooks on React.
 There are parts of the code that I spend too much time to finish just searching for a way to do.
 I know that there's a lot of things to improve, but I finally reached a point that I'm feeling satisfied.

 I'm intrigued by something that I still couldn't figured it out.
 Why do I need to click twice on the slide buttons to change the slides?
 It must be something with the useState hook but I still haven't found an answer.
 But I will continue to search and when I learn I'll update here.
+<strong>[UPDATE!]</strong> After some research I understood better the hook useEffect and could use it to change the states of the component.
+This way I could prevent the necessity of having to click twice on the button to trigger the change.

 ### Continued development